The Cauchy problem for fully nonlinear parabolic systems on manifolds: Introduction

 \section{Introduction}

-In this note we show the short time existence and uniqueness of solutions to the Cauchy problem for fully nonlinear systems of arbitrary even order on closed manifolds which are strongly parabolic at the initial values.
+In this note we show the short-time existence and uniqueness of solutions to the Cauchy problem for fully nonlinear systems of arbitrary even order on closed manifolds which are strongly parabolic at the initial values.